Bio

-I am an Assistant Professor of Economics at Southern Methodist University.
-My recent research examines the determinants of global structural change patterns; the macroeconomic implications of demographic change; the regional and aggregate implications of U.S. tariff changes; global supply chains; and dynamic gains from trade.
-Methodologically, my work bridges macroeconomics and international trade by developing techniques to quantitatively incorporate dynamics into multicountry trade models.
-Prior to joining SMU, I worked as an economist at the Federal Reserve Bank of Dallas where I regularly provided briefings to the Bank president on international economic developments.
+Dr. Sposi is Associate Professor of Economics and Director of Doctoral Studies at Southern Methodist University.
+His research examines the determinants of global structural change patterns, the macroeconomic implications of demographic change, the regional and aggregate implications of U.S. tariff changes, global supply chains, and dynamic gains from trade.
+He teaches macro economics and international economics at both the undergraduate and graduate levels.
+Prior to joining SMU, he worked as an economist at the Federal Reserve Bank of Dallas, providing research and policy analysis on issues surrounding international economic developments.

 ![]() |